DorkOS

 Standalone web: The entry point creates an HttpTransport pointing at the server's API base URL and wraps the app with TransportProvider.

-Obsidian plugin: The plugin view creates service instances (AgentManager, TranscriptReader, CommandRegistryService), passes them to a DirectTransport, and wraps the app with TransportProvider.
+Obsidian plugin: The plugin view creates service instances, passes them to a DirectTransport, and wraps the app with TransportProvider.

 Any component or hook that needs to communicate with the backend calls useTransport() to get the current transport instance.
-This keeps all client code transport-agnostic.
+All client code stays transport-agnostic.

 Next Steps